 Ethical concerns

-As I mentioned earlier, the main reason why some vegans justify eating shrimp is on the account that they don’t feel pain, hence no animal suffering occurs for them to have them.
+As I mentioned earlier, the main reason why some vegans justify eating shrimp is the belief that they don’t feel pain, hence no animal suffering occurs from consuming them.
 The problem with this belief is that not enough research has been done on shrimps to confirm that they have no feelings.
 Nobody is sure how much suffering and pain they go through as they die.
-If you are compassionate about other animals, why use assumption to decide the fate of these finless fish?
+If you are compassionate about other animals, why use assumptions to decide the fate of these finless creatures?

-I know some vegans argue that as long as an animal does not feel pain when they’re being killed then it is okay to eat them.
+I know some vegans argue that as long as an animal does not feel pain when being killed, it is okay to eat them.
 This has brought a lot of confusion to veganism.
-While it’s true that there isn’t a common guide on veganism, the basic definition of this practice is abstaining from consuming any animal products or by-products.
+While it’s true there isn’t a universal guide on veganism, the basic definition of this practice is abstaining from consuming any animal products or by-products.

-People are venturing into veganism with a different perspective on what they should and shouldn’t eat.
-Nowadays the market even has vegan everything, from leather to make-up, wool, and so on.
-My question, therefore, remains, how is the fact that shrimp is an animal not enough reason for vegans to stay away?
+People are venturing into veganism with different perspectives on what they should and shouldn’t eat.
+Nowadays, the market even has vegan everything—from leather to make-up, wool, and so on.
+My question, therefore, remains: how is the fact that shrimp is an animal not enough reason for vegans to stay away?

 The ethical implications of eating shrimp go far beyond just hurting animals.
-There’s much environmental destruction and inhumanity involved in shrimping.
+There’s significant environmental destruction and inhumanity involved in shrimping.
 The amount of by-catch is shocking as well.
-About 20 pounds of sea creatures are lost in the process of catching a pound of shrimp!
+About 20 pounds of sea creatures are lost in the process of catching one pound of shrimp!
 Once fishers identify a certain quarry, they kill and injure other animals in the process of catching the shrimp or any other sea animals.
-Sea turtles are the most common marine creatures caught in shrimp nets where they often die.
+Sea turtles are the most common marine creatures caught in shrimp nets, where they often die.

 Environmental concerns

-Studies show that about 60% of shrimp farms are established from cleared mangrove forests.
-The farms are only used for about 5 years before being rendered unfit for shrimp survival because of sludge and the acid sulfate soil.
-Ponds and swamps, which were once sustaining biodiversity, become deadly to animal and plant life.
+Studies show that about 60% of shrimp farms are established by clearing mangrove forests.
+The farms are only used for about 5 years before being rendered unfit for shrimp survival because of sludge and acid sulfate soil.
+Ponds and swamps, which once sustained biodiversity, become deadly to animal and plant life.

 Health concerns

 If your body is sensitive to dietary cholesterol, shrimp might be a bad choice for you.
-It contains high levels of cholesterol with an 85-gram of its serving containing 166 mg of cholesterol.
-Studies show that this is over 85% more than the cholesterol in other seafood such as tuna.
+It contains high levels of cholesterol, with an 85-gram serving containing 166 mg of cholesterol.
+Studies show that this is over 85% more cholesterol than in other seafood such as tuna.

-Secondly, most of the shrimp farmers, except the USA, use antibiotics on the shrimp to reduce their susceptibility to diseases.
-Although this has not been confirmed to have major health defects, it can lead to antibiotic tolerance.
+Secondly, most shrimp farmers, except in the USA, use antibiotics on shrimp to reduce their susceptibility to diseases.
+Although this has not been confirmed to have major health effects, it can lead to antibiotic tolerance.

-Last, but not least, if you have a shellfish allergy, stay away from shrimp.
+Last but not least, if you have a shellfish allergy, stay away from shrimp.
 Your body can respond negatively to the proteins in them.
-Symptoms include a tingling feeling in the mouth, nasal congestion, skin reaction, and anaphylactic reactions such as seizures, unconsciousness, or even worse, death.
+Symptoms include a tingling feeling in the mouth, nasal congestion, skin reactions, and anaphylactic reactions such as seizures, unconsciousness, or even worse, death.

 Are there any vegan-friendly alternatives to shrimp?